JordanDworaczyk/240AA/Program11/README.md

 Translated to English this means:
 > _If_ person _'A'_ is a manager and _'B'_ is any employee in the same _'Company'_ and _'Department'_, then _A_ is the boss of _B_.

+Write _rules_ that form relations between the different facts provided in the knowledge base that you created.